tacatac/archnosh/README.md

 They provide essential presets for booting your system.
 The "desktop-base" extends the "server-base" presets.

-Make sure to check and modify your preset files where necessary in `/usr/share/system-control/presets`.
+Make sure to check, modify or add preset files where necessary in `/usr/share/system-control/presets`.

+The `90-*-boot-essentials.preset` files, in particular, contain services for [mounting filesystems](https://jdebp.eu/Softwares/nosh/guide/fstab.html), for loading necessary kernel modules, service targets to achieve etc.

 ##### per-user service management